A Factor That Causes Population Growth To Decrease

 Delayed Childbearing

 Family planning allows women to delay childbearing, which can significantly impact overall fertility rates.
-When women postpone having children until later in life, they have fewer reproductive years, naturally limiting the number of children they can have.
+Still, when women postpone having children until later in life, they have fewer reproductive years, naturally limiting the number of children they can have.
 Additionally, older mothers are more likely to have fewer children due to biological factors related to aging.

 Improved Maternal and Child Health